 Optimal Hardware For A $500 Budget

-* = Optional part, final price DOES NOT include optional part.
+* = Optional part, final price includes optional part.

 I have found the following parts to be of the best value to build an epic gaming monster for under 500 bucks.